-There are lots of advantages to buying a new build house or flat – ie one that has not been pre-owned.
+There are lots of advantages to buying a new-build house or flat rather than one that has been pre-owned.
 Although buying a brand-new property can be slightly more expensive than purchasing a home built several years ago, your longer term costs may be lower.

 All the appliances in your new-build home will be new, you will not need to update plumbing or electricity, and the property will have been built to modern, eco-friendly criteria, meaning that your heating bills are likely to be lower than with an older property.

-Nor will you need to spend time and money fitting a new kitchen or bathroom or updated tired old fixtures and fittings.
+Nor will you need to spend time and money fitting a new kitchen or bathroom or updating tired old fixtures and fittings.
 Many people find the perks and convenience of a new build property worth the extra money.

 Generally, new build properties come with solidly fitted windows, no marks on the walls, a new boiler that doesn't need replacing, clean floors and carpet, and a newly fitted kitchen and modern bathroom.

 In terms of the home buying process, new build homes can be simpler to buy.
 It can be easier to complete a purchase on a new build house or flat because usually you're not buying from an individual seller still living in the property, so there should be a chain-free transaction.

 Sometimes multiple buyers and sellers within a chain can cause long delays and chains can collapse if someone in the middle pulls out.

 Buying new build means you can complete the sale quicker and move in within around a month.
-Buying a new build therefore suits people who want to buy quickly, or who do not want to spend a lot of time improving a dated house.
+Buying a new build suits people who want to buy quickly, or who do not want to spend a lot of time improving a dated house.

 When you come to arrange new build home insurance there are a number of different options, and you can shop around to find the best new home insurance for your needs.

 There are quite a few differences to look out for when deciding whether to buy an old property or a new build home, especially when it comes to maintaining your home and taking out insurance.